Skip to main content

 You can allocate the user access controls to the active users only.

-To bulk allocate user access controls to active users, do the following:
+To bulk-allocate user access controls to active users, follow these steps:

-2. Select the active users on the left and select a user access control type.
+2. Select the active users and select a user access control type.

 3. Review the selected users and click Proceed.